MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

     If the output is `DS_BEHAVIOR_WIN2012R2`, then you may need to raise the functional level and complete the MIM and PAM configuration, as outlined in the rest of this article.
 If the output is `DS_BEHAVIOR_WIN2015`, then you don't need to raise the functional level.

-## Step 1 - Upgrade Windows Server and MIM software

-Before raising the functional level, ensure that the domain controllers, member servers and MIM meet the minimum version requirements.

-* All domain controllers in the bastion environment for the `PRIV` forest must be Windows Server 2016 or later.
-* All member servers hosting MIM Service for PAM must be Windows Server 2016 or later.
-* The MIM Service software must be MIM 2016 Service Pack 2 or a later hotfix.
-See [Microsoft Identity Manager version history](../reference/version-history.md) for more information on the latest hotfixes.

-## Step 2 - Raise the PRIV forest functional level
+## Step 3 - Raise the PRIV forest functional level

 1. To perform this step, you must be a member of the Enterprise Admins group in the *PRIV* forest.